 The 2G ISS should begin to transmit the “test data” to the indicators when the functional test sequence is initiated.
 This transmission should be maintained for a period of 8 ± 0.5 seconds.

-The 2G ISS should cause one cycle of the appropriate test results aural to be activated at the end of the TCAS/ACAS functional test sequence.
+The 2G ISS should cause one cycle of the appropriate test results aural to be activated at the end of the ACAS functional test sequence.
 The 2G ISS should provide only aural annunciation if it has completed its functional tests and has not detected a failure.
 Example annunciation is “TCAS SYSTEM TEST OK”.
 The 2G ISS should provide only aural annunciation if any of the test criteria are not satisfied.
 Example annunciation is “TCAS SYSTEM TEST FAIL”.
 If the 2G ISS terminates the system functional test for any reason before completion of all of its tests, it should inhibit the aural annunciation.

 COMMENTARY

-The intended purpose of the short functional test sequence is to provide an in-flight or on-ground method of quickly verifying the functionality of the TCAS/ACAS system.
-The above defined sequence verifies that the RA systems status discrete from the RA displays are functional, causes representative TCAS/ACAS data to be displayed and causes an aural message to be annunciated at the end of the test sequence to verify the functionality of the TCAS/ACAS aural warning system.
+The intended purpose of the short functional test sequence is to provide an in-flight or on-ground method of quickly verifying the functionality of the ACAS system.
+The above defined sequence verifies that the RA systems status discrete from the RA displays are functional, causes representative ACAS data to be displayed and causes an aural message to be annunciated at the end of the test sequence to verify the functionality of the ACAS aural warning system.

 The airlines note previous unsatisfactory experience with antenna performance monitoring and fault annunciation.
 However, they believe that attention to this subject should be renewed because of the likely increase in maintenance problems that will follow the introduction of antenna diversity.
 Previous attempts at antenna monitoring have revealed difficulties.
 However, equipment manufacturers are urged to pay particular attention to this area.